codebydant/sfM_danPipeline/README.md

 A simple incremental SFM pipeline for 3D reconstruction of a tree with bundle adjustment.
 * Incremental SFM
 * Bundle Adjustment - Ceres solver
-* Densify cloud - PMVS2
+* Densification process - PMVS2

 ## Example